-The development and popularization of blockchain technology has spawned a number of video sharing services that are giving YouTube some serious competition and deserve our attention.
+The development and popularization of blockchain technology have spawned a number of video-sharing services that are giving YouTube some serious competition and deserve our attention.
 Let’s look at a few of them.

 There is no compulsory advertising or censorship on the platform, and the service doesn’t take a cut from content creators’ incomes.
 The platform’s users set the terms on which they are willing to share their files.
 The service’s native currency is LBC (LBRY Credit), which can be used within LBRY or traded for other crypto on exchanges where it is supported.

-Another popular decentralized video platform built on top of the Steem blockchain, allowing users to exchange all kinds of digital content.
-Censorship is carried out through user voting, and there no ads on D.Tube by default.
+Another popular decentralized video platform built on top of the Steem blockchain allows users to exchange all kinds of digital content.
+Censorship is carried out through user voting, and there are no ads on D.Tube by default.
 Instead, users can decide whether or not to place ads in the videos they upload.

 D.Tube users do not need to pay transaction fees or make initial deposits.
 Payments for videos are made in the STEEM token.